Uma-dev99/Electric-Vehicle-Range-Prediction/README.md

 5. **Prediction and Inference**
    - Used the trained model to make predictions on new data, providing accurate range estimates under different conditions.

-6. **Model Deployment (Optional)**
-   - Considered deploying the model using a simple Flask/Django web application to make predictions accessible to users.

 ## Technologies Used
 - **Programming Language:** Python